ebbypeter/dotLOG/README.md

 ## Acknowledgments

 Inspired by the classic Windows Notepad .LOG functionality that has helped users maintain simple chronological logs for decades.
+All the documentation and tests are generated using a combination of Github Copilot and Kiro IDE